plepe/OpenStreetBrowser/doc/Icons.md

 ```

 #### Mapbox Maki Icons
-Mapbox Maki Icons 4 are also included in OpenStreetBrowser.
+[Mapbox Maki Icons 5](https://www.mapbox.com/maki-icons/) are also included in OpenStreetBrowser.
 They can be accessed as images with protocol 'maki', e.g.:
 ```html
 <img data-src="maki:park">
 ```